-I often write test reports on vacuum robots, cordless vacuum cleaners or normal mains-operated cylinder vacuum cleaners.
+I often write test reports on vacuum cleaning robots, cordless vacuum cleaners or normal mains-powered vacuum cleaners.
 In this context, I usually also study the technical data of the vacuum cleaner and keep stumbling over the manufacturer's information on the suction power.
-While in the past the suction power was often equated with the value of the electrical power consumption and given in watts, units with the abbreviation “Pa” or “AW” are more likely to be found in current cordless vacuum cleaner models.
+While in the past the suction power was often equated with the value of the electrical power consumption and given in watts, current cordless vacuum cleaner models tend to have units with the abbreviation "Pa" or "AW".

 In this article I would like to go into these values and explain how important (or unimportant) it is to look for a high number in these values when buying a vacuum cleaner.
 But let's start with the "old" specification Watt and the new unit "Air Watt"...